Martín Vidaurre

 Martín Vidaurre Kossmann (born 18 February 2000) is a Chilean cross-country mountain biker.
-He competed in the cross-country race at the 2020 Summer Olympics.
+He competed in the cross-country races at the 2020 Summer Olympics and the 2024 Summer Olympics.
 He also won the bronze medal in the cross-country race at the 2019 Pan American Games and silver medal in the same discipline at the 2023 Pan American Games.